narayan20546/zenefits/README.md

 I have used Wamp with php 7.2 to test and run the problem.

-Out put will look like.
+Out put will look like screenshot attached